-Additionally, defendant attacks the claim for quiet title by positing that plaintiff has failed to establish superiority of title.
+Finally, the HOA attacks the quiet title claim by stating that plaintiff has failed to establish superiority of title.
 (ECF No. 18).
-The court finds the content of this argument to unelaborated; there is insufficient evidence of the facts of the current case to show how plaintiff's various allegations under this particular cause of action fail to state a claim.
-Iqbal, 556 U.S. at 678-79.
-Alternatively, defendant requests this court to adjudicate the fundamental question in this case in the present motion to dismiss, which this court declines to do.
-See (ECF No. 18).
-Therefore, plaintiff's "additional reasons" section of this claim sufficiently alleges facts that surmount a motion to dismiss.
-(ECF No. 1 at 10).
+The court finds that the content of this argument is scant and defendant requests this court to adjudicate the essential question in this case here-title-in the present motion to dismiss, which this court declines to do in this particular circumstance.
+See Iqbal, 556 U.S. at 678-79; (ECF No. 18).
+Therefore, plaintiff's "additional reasons" section of its claim to quiet title sufficiently alleges facts that surmount a motion to dismiss.
+(ECF No. 1 at 11).